 Photo © William Roody.

 Figure 2.
 Another view of Exidia glandulosa, just as dark,

-gone.
-The numerous small dots on the specimen above mark
+Figure 6.
+The numerous small dots on the yellow tissue mark

 the location of perithecia.
 Photo © Gary Emberger.